hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ```
 athena_business_settings_edit
 ```
-This should be added to the respective group as mentioned in [adding agents and permissions](https://docs.haptik.ai/agent-chat/adding-agents-and-permissions)
+This should be added to the respective Permission Group as mentioned in [adding agents and permissions](https://docs.haptik.ai/agent-chat/adding-agents-and-permissions).

 ### Chat Disposition
 When an agent marks a chat as complete.
 The agent can add some *completion notes* in the form of Chat disposition.